-All my assignments are posted on my website at the end of each day.
+All my assignments are posted on Google Classroom daily.
 You may access your student’s grades daily on the district's Family Access site and are kept up to date regularly.
 I encourage you to keep in touch with your son's or daughter's progress.
 In general, my students do well but if you start to have a concern, please e-mail me at: firstname.lastname@example.org

 Although it is up to your son or daughter to do well in this course, there are a few things, as a parent, you can do to help:

 *Make sure there is a quiet place in your home where math homework can be completed.
 Our textbook is online.
 Send me a confidential note if you do not have internet access and need some assistance with this.

 *Protect their time!
 Pay attention to your child's outside commitments.
 Some students become overly involved with sports, clubs, or jobs to the detriment of their studies and health.
 Poor health leads to excessive absences and this is difficult in a subject like mathematics.
 Regular attendance is crucial.
 Having enough down time to do nothing and even enough time to daydream will actually help them do the challenging, creative thinking I ask them to do in this Honors course.